google/closure-templates/documentation/dev/del.md

 In this example there are 3 files that all define the same `deltemplate` and one file that invokes it.
-The actual template that is rendered at runtime depends on which `delpackage` is activated.
-If none are active then the default implementation (the definition with no `delpackage`) will be rendered.
+The actual template that is rendered at runtime depends on which `modname` is activated.
+If none are active then the default implementation (the definition with no `modname`) will be rendered.

 The algorithm for selecting the implementation to invoke is:

 1. Use an active non-default implementation, if there is one.
 1. Otherwise, use the default implementation.

-### Activating a delpackage in Java
+### Activating a mod in Java

-When rendering from Java, the set of active delpackages is determined by setting
+When rendering from Java, the set of active mods is determined by setting

 ```java
 SoySauce.Renderer.setActiveDelegatePackageSelector(Predicate<String> predicate)
 ```

-When deciding which `{deltemplate }` to invoke the predicate will be queried to see which delpackages are active.
+When deciding which `{deltemplate }` to invoke the predicate will be queried to see which mods are active.
 Users can configure this on each call to the renderer.

-### Activating a delpackage in JS
+### Activating a mod in JS

-In JS, it is expected that you will arrange to conditionally load at most one of the `{delpackage ...}` gencode.
-It is an error to load more than one `{delpackage ...}` that defines the same `{deltemplate...}`
+In JS, it is expected that you will arrange to conditionally load at most one of the `{modname ...}` gencode.
+It is an error to load more than one `{modname ...}` that defines the same `{deltemplate...}`

 ## In rare cases, use `variant`